safe-global/safe-core-sdk/CONTRIBUTING.md

 yarn test
 ```

+For some packages you may need to fill a .env file with some configuration.
+In those packages you will be able to find a `.env.example` file specifying the necessary parameters.

 #### Using the playground

 You can use the playground section to do some manual testing using a specific Safe or configuration.
 The playground can be run from the root of the project as follow: